The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Methods, pipelines

-We then proceed to calculate the weights $\mathbf{w}^T$ (see Equation~\ref{eq:nilc_weights}) for window $i$, which is an array with shape (2, $N_{\nu}$, $N_{\rm pixels}^{i}$), with the first dimension corresponding to the $E$ and $B$ fields.
-Note that the number of pixels $N_{\rm pixels}^i$ is different for each needlet window, since we use different pixel resolutions depending on the smallest scale covered by the window.
-Finally, we apply Equation~\ref{eq:ilc_reconstruction} to obtain an ILC-reconstructed CMB map for window $i$.
+We then proceed to calculate the weights $\mathbf{w}^T$ (see Eq.~\ref{eq:nilc_weights}) for window $i$, which is an array with shape (2, $N_{\nu}$, $N_{\rm pixels}^{i}$), with the first dimension corresponding to the $E$ and $B$ fields.
+We note that the number of pixels $N_{\rm pixels}^i$ is different for each needlet window, since we use different pixel resolutions that depend on the smallest scale covered by the respective window.
+Finally, we apply Eq.~\ref{eq:ilc_reconstruction} to obtain an ILC-reconstructed CMB map for window $i$.
 The final step is to filter this map in harmonic space for a second time with the $h_i(\ell)$ window.
 The final reconstructed CMB map is the sum of these maps for all five needlet windows.

-In step 2, the reconstructed CMB maps are compressed into power spectra using \texttt{NaMaster}, deconvolving to the common beam resolution.
-We use $B$-mode purification as implemented in the software and the mask shown in Figure~\ref{fig:mask}.
+In step 2, the reconstructed CMB maps are compressed into power spectra using \texttt{NaMaster} and deconvolved to the common beam resolution.
+We use B-mode purification as implemented in the software and the mask shown in Fig.~\ref{fig:mask}.
 We estimate the noise bias $N_{\ell}$ in the final map by computing the power spectrum of noise-only simulations processed with the needlet weights and windows obtained from the simulated data as described above. $N_{\ell}$ is averaged over simulations and subtracted from the $C_{\ell}$ of the reconstructed maps.

-Finally, in step 3, we run a Monte Carlo Markov Chain (MCMC) over the reconstructed $BB$ spectrum (we ignore $EE$ and $EB$) with only two free parameters: the tensor-to-scalar ratio $r$ and the amplitude of the $BB$ lensing spectrum $A_{\rm lens}$, using the Python package \texttt{emcee}.
+Finally, in step 3, we run a Monte Carlo Markov Chain (MCMC) over the reconstructed $BB$ spectrum (we ignore $EE$ and $EB$) with two free parameters, the tensor-to-scalar ratio $r$ and the amplitude of the $BB$ lensing spectrum $A_{\rm lens}$.
+For the posterior sampling, we use the Python package \texttt{emcee}.
 Both parameters have a top hat prior (between 0 and 2 for $A_{\rm lens}$, and between $-0.013$ and infinity for $r$).
 The covariance matrix is calculated directly over 500 simulations with the same setup but with Gaussian foregrounds.
 As likelihood, we use the same Gaussian likelihood used in pipeline A and restrict the inference to a multipole range $30 < \ell \leq 300$.